isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students are taught that friendships are built on mutual care, love and
 understanding.
-They are discouraged to give or exchange gifts with their peers.
-Students should inform their teachers if their peers ask them for gifts so teachers could teach them how to make friends.</p>
+They are discouraged from giving or exchanging gifts with their peers.</p>
+<p>Students should inform their teachers if their peers ask them for gifts
+so that teachers can provide guidance on forming healthy friendships.</p>
 </td>
 </tr>
 <tr>